CalebVasconez/Favorite-Artists/source/Logic.rst

 Logic grew up in poverty inside a drug abusive household and quickly relied on the streets as an outlet.
-At the age of 14 he found a love for rap after watching Quentin Tarantino.
+At the age of 14 he found a love for rap after watching *Quentin Tarantino*.
 At 17 years old he ran away from home due to his abusive mother and began pursuing his music career.
-In 2009 he released "Logic: The Mix-tape" and started performing with the name of "Psychological".
+In 2009 he released *Logic: The Mix-tape* and started performing with the name of "Psychological".
 In 2010 he released an album called "Young, Broke & Infamous" which later led to a contract with Visionary Music Group.